 A research report from Lindenwood University’s Institute for the Study of Economics and the Environment (ISEE), indicates official unemployment rates significantly understate the true levels of unemployment in the United States and the St. Louis Metro Area.

-The Lindenwood University Department of Theatre will present the comedy “She Stoops to Conquer” at 7:30 p.m. on Feb.
-3-5 in the university’s Emerson Black Box Theater.
+Lindenwood University’s Theatre Department will present William Shakespeare’s magical comedy A Midsummer Night’s Dream at 7:30 p.m. on Feb.
+1-4 and at 2 p.m. on Feb.
+5 in the university’s Emerson Black Box Theater.